 About the Pancreas

 The pancreas is a gland located deep in the abdomen, between the stomach and the spine.
-It is often described as having a head, body and tail.
-It is made up of 2 major components: the exocrine cells and the endocrine cells.

 The pancreas produces enzymes that aid in digestion (thanks to exocrine cells) and makes insulin and other important hormones (thanks to endocrine cells) that help the body absorb sugar and control blood sugar.

 What Is Pancreatic Cancer?

 cancer develops when cells of the organs grow out of control, developing a

 About 95 % of pancreatic cancers are exocrine tumors, beginning in the exocrine cells of the organ.
 80% of these exocrine tumors starts in the exocrine cells that line the ducts of the pancreas.
 Hence, these types of cancer are called pancreatic ductal adenocarcinomas.

 About 5% of pancreatic tumors are neuroendocrine tumors (NET), also called islet cell tumors.
 There are many subtypes of this type of tumor.
 They often grow slower than exocrine tumors, and are most often benign.

 There is no specific cause for this cancer, but there are risk factors that can increase the likelihood of disease development.